- is underpinned by aims, values and purpose;

 Phonics is taught in EYFS and Key Stage 1 to teach pupils how to read and spell and this reading is practiced individually or in groups during guided reading sessions.
 Letters and Sounds and Phonics Play are used in teaching this.

-Since the beginning of 2017 we have used the White Rose Hub and AET planning for mathematics.
+We use the White Rose Hub and AET planning for mathematics.
 This places greater emphasis on spending more time teaching ensuring that key mathematical themes are embedded e.g. place value in Key Stage 1.
 It also encourages learners to explore different areas of mathematics in greater depth and requires them to explain their reasoning and combine lots of different maths learning to solve problems.

 Science is taught where possible, integrated into the topic, although some concepts areas are taught discretely.